AritraChakraborty2003/FDCalculatorInAndroid/README.md

-#This is a Android Application for calculating fixed Deposit returns.
+<h2>This is a Android Application for calculating fixed Deposit returns.</h2>